The Gambian vice president receiving an award at UN |

 Societies, and indigenous groups from all five continents had assessed the nominations against the

 World Future Council’s Seven Principles for Future Just Lawmaking.
-Honourable mentions were also bestowed upon forest policies from Bhutan, Nepal and Switzerland.
+Honourable mentions were also bestowed upon forest policies from

 In total twenty policies from sixteen countries were nominated for the award.